- What Is a Fake Apple Watch?

 - Frequently Asked Questions

 However, counterfeit Apple Watches have a few tell-tale signs that you can look for.
-Below, we'll walk you step-by-step through how to spot a fake Apple Watch.
+Below, we'll walk you through how to spot a fake Apple Watch.
 And if you discover your brand-new Apple Watch isn't legit, we have tips and best practices to resolve the issue.

 What Is a Fake Apple Watch?